-Nearly half of all organizations are still stuck using manual expense reporting systems.
+Nearly half of all organisations are still stuck using manual expense claiming systems.
 If you continue to use paper-based processes instead of an expense automation solution, the risks could easily outweigh any perceived benefits.

 You may possibly have noticed that there’s an election taking place in a couple of months.
 One of the time-honored tactics used by politicians from all sides is to throw out facts or statistics about your opponent, which may or may not have any basis in fact.

 The Global Business Travel Association recently announced the results of its Business Traveller Sentiment Index Global Report.
 The report assesses the overall happiness with several aspects of travellers’ overall experience, from making travel arrangements through to getting through airport security and taking various forms of ground and air transport.